-Strategic Lead Finance
+David May Strategic Lead Finance

-Further additional resources have been identified to ensure that we implement the change programme that is being developed to support children and young people with SEND.
+Resources have previously been identified to ensure that we implement the change programme that is being developed to support children and young people with SEND.
 This will be monitored alongside the Written Statement of Action to ensure that they have been targeted in the appropriate place to see improved outcomes for children and young people.